Yati Octavia

-Octavia Yati (born 20 October 1954 in Jakarta, Indonesia) is an Indonesian actress.
+Yati Octavia (born 20 October 1954 in Jakarta, Indonesia) is an Indonesian actress.
 She mainly plays in dramas and romantic films.

 Yati is married and has four sons, one from a previous marriage.

 She started her film career at a very young age.
 One of Yati's earliest roles was Brandal – Brandal Metropolitan.
 In 1977 she played in the movies Akibat Pergaulan Bebas and Ali Topan Anak Jalanan.
 Yati was one of the best-paid actresses of her time, earning Rp5 million.